vite-pwa/vite-plugin-pwa/docs/guide/sw-registration-errors.md

 # Service Worker Registration Errors

-You can handle Service Worker registration errors if you want to notify the user with following code:
+You can handle Service Worker registration errors if you want to notify the user with following code on your `main.ts` or `main.js`:

 ```ts
 import { registerSW } from 'virtual:pwa-register'